jothepro/doxygen-awesome-css/README.md

 - Edge 119

-The theme does not strive to be backwards compatible to (significantly) older browser versions.
+The theme does not strive to be backward compatible with (significantly) older browser versions.

 ## Credits

-Thanks for all the bug reports and inspiring feedback on github!
+Thanks for all the bug reports and inspiring feedback on GitHub!

 Special thanks to all the contributors:
 <br><br>